venketraj/IOT-Architecture/README.md

 # IOT-Architecture
-Developing a Complete IOT environment using Raspberry PI and IOT.
+Developing a Complete IOT environment using Raspberry PI and ESP32.